Joran van der Sloot admits to killing Natalee Holloway in wire fraud, extortion plea

 Van der Sloot said he hoped his statement would provide some peace for the Holloway family.

-“I am not that person anymore,” he said, adding he is now a Christian.
+“I am not that person anymore,” he said, adding that he is now a Christian.

+Holloway went missing during a high school graduation trip with classmates.
+She was last seen leaving a bar with van der Sloot.
+He was questioned in the disappearance but was never prosecuted.
+A judge declared Holloway dead, but her body has never been found.

-Beth Holloway, Natalee’s mother who became a tireless champion for both her daughter and for missing children around the world, briefly spoke in court.
-She spoke on the turmoil Natalee’s disappearance had caused her family over the last 18 years.
+Her mother, Beth Holloway, who became a tireless champion for both her daughter and for missing children around the world, briefly spoke in court, where she talked about the turmoil her daughter’s disappearance had caused her family over the last 18 years.

 “In subsequent emails, Joran agreed to an initial payment of $25,000 to show Kelly where Natalee’s body had been buried,” Lisa Pulitzer and Cole Thompson wrote in their book “Portrait of a Monster: Joran van der Sloot, a Murder in Peru, and the Natalee Holloway Mystery.”
 “Upon recovery and confirmation of the remains, Joran would receive the remaining $225,000.”

-In an interview he gave to the Dutch newspaper, De Telegraaf in 2010, van der Sloot admitted to lying about Holloway’s whereabouts in order to get money from her family.
+In an interview he gave to Dutch newspaper De Telegraaf in 2010, van der Sloot admitted to lying about Holloway’s whereabouts in order to get money from her family.

 “I wanted to get back at Natalee’s family,” van der Sloot said.
 “Her parents have been making my life tough for five years.
 When they offered to pay for the girl’s location, I thought: ‘Why not?’”

-In her statement, Beth Holloway said Natalee’s death and disappearance had caused her and her family unfathomable pain.
+In her statement, Beth Holloway said her daughter’s death and disappearance had caused her and her family unfathomable pain.

-“You changed the course of our lives and you turned them upside down,” Holloway said.
-“You are a killer and I want you to remember that every time you heard the prison door slam.
-You didn’t get what you wanted… so you brutally killed her.”
+“You changed the course of our lives and you turned them upside down,” she said.
+“You are a killer, and I want you to remember that every time you heard the prison door slam.
+You didn’t get what you wanted … so you brutally killed her.”

+For years, he has been considered the prime suspect in her death and many questions have circled around what he knows.
+However, he has never been charged with her death and Natalee Holloway’s case remained unsolved.